abelardopardo/ontask_b/README.md

 Q3. **Does OnTask collect the data for me?** In its basic form, no. It assumes
     that you have access to the data yourself and offers a simple way to upload it into the platform to be then used to deploy *actions*.
-If you you have specific needs to obtain data, let us know and we can discuss other options.
+If you have specific needs to obtain data, let us know, and we can discuss other options.

 Q4. **For which courses is OnTask most useful?** OnTask is ideal for courses
     with a large number of students, in which it makes sense to contact the